 - parallelization of large-scale problems

-Introductory morning sessions are planned to cover the following topics:
+Introductory morning sessions covered the following topics:

 Complex 0: Reproducibility, version control, dynamic documents